E-learning on sustaining the elimination of child labour

 How will the course be delivered ?

-The course consists of a number of online modules to be offered through the ITCILO eCampus online from 11 to 29 July 2022 for an estimated total of fifteen (15) learning hours.
+The course consists of a number of online modules to be offered through the ITCILO eCampus online from 19 February to 08 March 2024 for an estimated total of twenty (20) learning hours.

 The course is divided into different phases:

-• Flexible self-guided online learning time: asynchronous learning taking place on the ITCILO eCampus platform and composed of compulsory and suggested readings, engaging video presentations by experts and a weekly knowledge check.
+• Flexible self-guided online learning time: asynchronous learning taking place on the ITCILO eCampus platform and composed of compulsory and suggested readings, engaging video presentations by experts, self-guided modules and a weekly knowledge check.

 • End of course assignment: one for each week, three individual assignment are foreseen to apply the content of the course to the context in which each participant will consider follow-up action on child labour.